josiwonder/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4 script that create an empty file
 5 a script that add execution permissions to the owner of the file 6 a script to give multiple permissions
+7 a script that gives execution permission to all users